stefanos1316/epidose/README.md

 Also missing are the following.

 * The health authority user interface and upload key protocol
-* The circuit diagram and PCB layout diagram for the support electronics
 * The design for 3D-printing the enclosure

 ## Installing the reference implementation